monica1234van/RLScheduleProject/README.md

   * For Checkpoint 2:
      * PDF of the environment dynamics
   * For Checkpoint 3:
-     * ipynb with implementation of First-Visit Monte Carlo Control and TD(lambda) algorithms
+     * 2 ipynbs with implementation of First-Visit Monte Carlo Control and TD(lambda) algorithms
      * To run code:
-       * Executable version of the code is hosted on Google CoLab: https://colab.research.google.com/drive/1uEN1bEqD0phcGgp9h8PfVp80e6DEUBHX?usp=sharing
+       * Executable version of Monte Carlo is hosted on Google CoLab: https://colab.research.google.com/drive/1iNodo3RRL6jDROEr4mMEVNtxl2dEJkyb?usp=sharing
-     * PDF of the ipnyb runthrough, with outputs, results, and plots
+       * TD(lambda) Code is also on CoLab:
-     * python version of ipynb
+     * 2 PDFs of the ipnyb runthrough, with outputs, results, and plots of MC and of TD
-     * a zip file of the observed algorithm's results in pickle files
+     * python versions of the 2 ipynbs